stalj/prg-basics/07-Arrays/06-Arrays.md

    <https://en.wikipedia.org/wiki/Transpose>

-   Then, create a program that displays transposed matrices, in rows and columns, for the following matrices.
+   Then, create a program that prints transposed matrices, in rows and columns, for the following matrices.
    1. 1 2 3\
       4 5 6\
       7 8 9
    1. 1 2 3 4 5\
       6 7 8 9 0
    1. 5 6 7 8
 1. Create a function that convert two-dimensional (2D) array into 1D.
-Then create a program that displays 1D array for the following 2D arrays.
+Then create a program that prints 1D array for the following 2D arrays.

    1. 2 3\
       1 5